zhizhen-kyle-luo/ProviderInsurer/experiments/results/infliximab_crohns_case_b_BASELINE_audit.md

 Physical Exam: Long-standing Crohn's disease with recent recurrence of obstructive symptoms.
 Colonoscopy reveals inflammatory stenosis at anastomosis site.

 PROVIDER TREATMENT JUSTIFICATION (from approved PA request):
-Diagnostic Confidence: 0.95
-Rationale: The patient has a long-standing diagnosis of ileal Crohn's disease with documented recurrence of symptoms and endoscopic evidence of stenosis.
-She has failed maintenance therapy with Azathioprine, meeting criteria for escalation to biologic therapy.
-Clinical guidelines (e.g., ACG, ECCO) support the use of combination therapy with Infliximab for high-risk phenotypes, which includes patients with recurrent subocclusive episodes and prior surgical resection.
-Differential Diagnoses: Ileal Crohn's disease with stenosis, Adhesive small bowel obstruction, Functional gastrointestinal disorder
+Diagnosis Codes: K50.012 (Crohn's disease of small intestine with intestinal obstruction), K56.60 (Partial intestinal obstruction, unspecified site)
+Treatment Justification: Patient with ileal Crohn's disease and history of ileocecal resection presents with recurrent subocclusive episodes and documented endoscopic recurrence with stenosis.
+Maintenance therapy with Azathioprine has failed, and combination therapy with Infliximab and Azathioprine is indicated per guideline recommendations for high-risk Crohn's disease phenotypes.
-Treatment Justification: Infliximab is indicated based on the patient's failure of Azathioprine maintenance therapy, endoscopic recurrence with stenosis, and high-risk phenotype including recurrent subocclusive episodes and history of ileocecal resection.
-Combination therapy with Azathioprine is recommended to reduce immunogenicity and enhance efficacy.
+Clinical Evidence: Documented history of recurrent subocclusive episodes, failure of Azathioprine maintenance therapy, and endoscopic evidence of recurrence with stenosis.
+Patient's high-risk phenotype includes longstanding disease, post-surgical recurrence, and obstructive complications.
-Clinical Evidence: Objective evidence includes endoscopic findings of stenosis, documented recurrence of obstructive symptoms, and failure of Azathioprine maintenance therapy.
-Clinical guidelines support biologic escalation for high-risk Crohn's disease phenotypes.
-Guidelines Cited: American College of Gastroenterology (ACG) Clinical Guideline for Crohn's Disease, European Crohn's and Colitis Organisation (ECCO) Guidelines for Crohn's Disease Management
+Guidelines Cited: American Gastroenterological Association guidelines for Crohn's disease management, ECCO Consensus Guidelines for Crohn's Disease
+Clinical Notes: Patient is a 64-year-old female with a 20-year history of ileal Crohn's disease, complicated by obstructive symptoms requiring ileocecal resection in 2004.
+She presents with recurrent abdominal pain and subocclusive episodes over the past year, associated with endoscopic evidence of ileal stenosis and disease recurrence.
+Maintenance therapy with Azathioprine has failed, as evidenced by persistent obstructive symptoms and disease progression.
+Clinical guidelines recommend combination therapy with Infliximab and Azathioprine for high-risk Crohn's disease phenotypes, including patients with stricturing disease and post-surgical recurrence.
+Infliximab is requested at a dosing schedule of 5 mg/kg at weeks 0, 2, and 6, followed by every 8 weeks for 12 months.
+This treatment aims to induce remission and prevent further complications related to obstructive disease progression.

 SERVICE REQUEST RATIONALE:
 Patient has failed maintenance therapy with Azathioprine. documented endoscopic recurrence with stenosis.
 Combination therapy (Infliximab + Azathioprine) indicated for high-risk phenotype.